-In the summer of 2019, PEG Partners will be will be taking a group of up to twenty people, led by David LaMotte and Sarah Robinson, to learn more about Guatemala and PEG’s work there, enjoy the rich culture and beautiful landscape, and explore how best we can have a positive influence on the world around us, in partnership and community across lines that sometimes separate us.
+In the summer of 2020, PEG Partners will be will be taking our third group of up to twenty people, led by David LaMotte and Sarah Robinson, to learn more about Guatemala and PEG’s work there, enjoy the rich culture and beautiful landscape, and explore how best we can have a positive influence on the world around us, in partnership and community across lines that sometimes separate us.
 The trip will focus on cultural exposure and understanding.
 Our time together will have educational components, and opportunities to get to know some of PEG’s Guatemalan partners and their work.

 The itinerary includes Guatemala City, Antigua, El Tejar, Chimaltenango, Panajachel, and Santiago, Atitlán.

 If these dates don’t work for you this year, please sign the mailing list in order to keep up to date on future trips!
 You may also contact Sarah if you are interested in putting together your own trip, whether for your church, school, service organization, workplace, family, etc. Sarah is happy to help you make a trip to Guatemala into reality.

 What to expect: